fac20/mlink-frontend/README.md

     \_process.env.REACT_APP_<variable-name>_ without the need to install any packages like \_dotenv_ [more info in the create-react-app docs](https://create-react-app.dev/docs/adding-custom-environment-variables/)

+## Hasura and GQL documentation :books:

+- Hasura endpoint: :point_right: https://mlink-app.herokuapp.com/v1/graphql :point_left:

-## Known Bugs
+## Known Bugs :bug:

 - Readmore buttons in profile page - when one of these buttons are clicked it expands all the entries for each button
 <details>
 <summary> How to fix this:</summary>

 - Set a unique state for each component that's using the dropdown
 </details>
 - Data to be displayed on the dashboard and network pages are not being returned even though it's being fetched.
-- User Id and Location are currenly hardcoded and should be changed once auhorisation has been set up.
+- User Id and Location are currenly hardcoded and should be changed once authorisation has been set up.
+- Authorisation! :lock:

-## Next Steps
+## Next Steps :writing_hand:

 - [ ] Fix all the above bugs
+- [ ] Tests to be implemented
 - [ ] Use a GraphQl client like [URQL](https://formidable.com/open-source/urql/) or
       [Apollo](https://www.apollographql.com/) for state management to easily fetch, cache, and modify application data, while automatically updating the UI.